 Click here to read Driveline's explanation of the Motus 3D wearable technology used to collect data.

 FINALLY A SOLUTION

-Perfect Timing for The Perfect Arm: The Perfect Arm sleeve can be a crucial tool in the workload management of a player by optimizing training load and performance.
+Perfect Timing: The Kinetic Arm sleeve can be a crucial tool in the workload management of a player by optimizing training load and performance.
 The arm sleeve was designed to offload stress experienced at the shoulder and elbow during throwing.

-CLINICAL RELEVANCE A recent scientific study was conducted using The Perfect Arm on pitchers throwing at full effort showed the arm sleeve decreased elbow Varus torque up to 30% while maintaining ball velocity.
-When the sleeve was removed and players threw full effort, elbow Varus torque remained at a reduced level and ball velocity was 4% greater than the baseline throws, demonstrating a likely carry-over effect of the Perfect Arm sleeve.
-The Perfect Arm sleeve unlocks a novel approach to the management of the overhead athlete for training and rehabilitation.
+CLINICAL RELEVANCE A recent scientific study was conducted using The Perfect Arm (aka Kinetic Arm) on pitchers throwing at full effort showed the arm sleeve decreased elbow Varus torque up to 30% while maintaining ball velocity.
+When the sleeve was removed and players threw full effort, elbow Varus torque remained at a reduced level and ball velocity was 4% greater than the baseline throws, demonstrating a likely carry-over effect of the Kinetic Arm sleeve.
+The Kinetic Arm sleeve unlocks a novel approach to the management of the overhead athlete for training and rehabilitation.
 Click here for more information.

 “Since 1974 there have not been any innovations in baseball to protect the throwing arm and reduce the risk if injury.
 Despite the implementation of pitch counts, inning limits, and throwing progressions, arm injuries are still on the rise.
 This stress reduction sleeve will be the most important part of workload management for athletes, as well as a crucial tool in return to sport throwing programs post injury."

-- Jason Colleran, Founder of The Perfect Arm
+- Jason Colleran, Founder of The Kinetic Arm